July 2006

 puzzle some large users are successfully making the change, but it's

-Lead is hazardous in the wrong places, but questions remain as to
+that Lead is hazardous in the wrong places, but questions remain as

 replacement is less toxic and can be proved to work reliably.